Egyptian Air Force: Modernization

 SAGEM and AOI-Aircraft Factory signed a collaboration agreement concerning the Patroller UAV.
 AOI-Aircraft Factory could handle final assembly of the drones and developed a dedicated training center in Egypt to train staff for the operation and maintenance of the drone systems.

 On 18 April 2016, Egypt signed a contract with France for the sale of a military telecommunications satellite after discussions between the Egyptian and French presidents and between the Ministers of Defense, which took place during a visit by French President Francois Hollande to Cairo.
 The satellite were supplied by Airbus Defence and Space and Thales Alenia Space.
-The price of the contract wasn't announced but was estimated at 600 million euros.
+The price of the contract was not announced but was estimated at 600 million euros.

 In September 2016, Russian Helicopters delivered the first 3 refurbished Mi-8T helicopters to the Egyptian Air Force after a major overhaul.
 The company also announced that the necessary equipment for the retooling and upgrading of the Helwan Factory aircraft repair plant had been prepared for shipment and that the Egyptian service technicians had completed training.

 In August 2019, the Royal Jordanian Air Force transferred two of its Ilyushin Il-76MF aircraft to the Egyptian Air Force.
 The two aircraft are unique because they are the only stretched version of the famous Il-76 air-frame.

 On 4 May 2021, France agreed to sell Egypt an additional 30 Dassault Rafale warplanes in a 4 billion euro (US$4.8 billion) deal.

 On 15 March 2022, the United States agreed to sell Egypt variants of F-15Es, the offer's amount of planes and price is to be determined.

 In July 2025, Turkey announced Egypt's participation in the Kaan program, including co-production of the aircraft.
 This agreement reflects a strategic shift and a focus on practical industrial collaboration between the two nations.